-All directors, officers and employees, who receive hospitality and gifts, are required to disclose it to the Company.
-Management or the Board approves hospitality and gift proposals only if they demonstrate a clear business objective and are appropriate for the nature of the business relationship.
+All directors, officers and employees, who receive hospitality and gifts, are required to disclose the same.
+The Management or the Board, whichever applies, approves the hospitality and gift proposals only if they demonstrate a clear business objective and are appropriate for the nature of the business relationship.
 All gifts or hospitality with value of P2,001 and above are not allowed.